Bachelor of Fine Arts BFA

 On this page:

-The Bachelor of Fine Arts is a prestigious qualification that will give you a broad knowledge in visual arts, multimedia and design before you specialise in your major of choice.
-As a graduate, you can work in a range of creative professions as a photographer, designer, illustrator, artist and art teacher, in industries including film, television, and in art galleries and museums.
+The Bachelor of Fine Arts is a prestigious qualification that will give you a broad knowledge in visual arts, multimedia and design before you specialise in your studio subject of choice.

 - First art school in New Zealand and one of the oldest in the English-speaking world